-Beyond websites, tour collateral and targeted email marketing campaigns, commercial real estate marketers understand the power of an impactful physical tour experience.
-While storied brands and active marketing campaigns raise awareness and peak initial interest, in-person asset previews and the ability to connect story propositions to physical space remains the ultimate decision driver for prospects in search of a workplace home.
+Beyond websites, tour collateral, and targeted email marketing campaigns, commercial real estate marketers understand the power of an impactful physical tour experience.
+While storied brands and active marketing campaigns raise awareness and peak initial interest, in-person asset previews and the ability to connect story propositions to physical space remain the ultimate decision driver for prospects in search of a workplace home.

 With so much riding on this part of the user journey to leasing success, this month we invited Maria Royal, Nimble.
 Design Co.
 Brand Strategy Manager, to share a few considerations for building effective marketing centers.
 As a design consultancy dedicated to Branding For The Built Environment™, Nimble.’s team is driven by the mission to continually impact the intersection of where brand meets place across commercial real estate.

 Find four strategic steps for approaching marketing center design with best practices from coast to coast.

 Should Your Commercial Property Have a Marketing Center?

 Whether it makes sense to design a marketing center for your asset or not should depend wholly on your business objectives.
 Whether the goal is to help audiences visualize what renovations will look like once debuted or to demonstrate an intangible benefit like quality ownership — with a strong intent behind the design, creating a marketing center can help control the environment for a memorable and impactful user experience.

 If you’re considering creating a marketing center, here are a few strategic drivers you should determine first:

 - Who is our audience, and what is their attention span?

 - What is our differentiating offering and what type of content will we plan to showcase?

 - Which tour script points will these visuals support?